St. John's Cemetery

 License # 3265797 Site #00319

-(B) St. John's Cemetery Board exercises full and complete control and management of the land, buildings, plantings, roads, utilities, books and records of the cemetery and complete authority to administer these bylaws and such other business as is pertinent to the cemetery.
+(B) The Churchwardens exercise full and complete control and management of the land, buildings, plantings, roads, utilities, books and records of the cemetery and complete authority to administer these by-laws and such other business as is pertinent to the cemetery.

 (C) The Churchwardens are responsible for ensuring that a cemetery Manager, who is an employee, has care of all records and documents; conducts all correspondence; and keeps a proper record of all money transactions as they pertain to cemetery operations.
-The Manager will receive direction from and report to the St. John's Cemetery Board at every meeting.
+The Manager will receive direction from and report to the Churchwardens.
+The Manager will receive an honourarium annually as decided at vestry.

-(D) The Manager shall have custody of the cemetery under the St. John's Cemetery Board.
+(D) The Manager shall have custody of the cemetery under the Churchwardens.

-(F) St. John's Cemetery and the St. John's Cemetery Board shall take reasonable precautions to protect the property of the Interment Rights Holders but they assume no liability or responsibility for the loss of, damage to, or from any article of any type that is placed on any lot or plot.
+(F) St. John’s Cemetery and the Churchwardens shall take reasonable precautions to protect the property of the Interment Rights Holders but they assume no liability or responsibility for the loss of, damage to, or from any article of any type that is placed on any lot or plot.

-(G) The St. John's Cemetery and the St. John's Cemetery Board distinctly disclaim all responsibility for loss or damage from causes beyond their control, and especially from damage caused by the elements and acts of God, or by vandals to any lot, plot, columbarium niche, monument, marker, or any other article that has been placed in relation to an interment or scattering right save and except for direct loss or damage caused by gross negligence of the cemetery.
+(G) St. John’s Cemetery and the Churchwardens distinctly disclaim all responsibility for loss or damage from causes beyond their control, and especially from damage caused by the elements and acts of God, or by vandals to any lot, plot, columbarium niche, monument, marker, or any other article that has been placed in relation to an interment or right save and except for direct loss or damage caused by gross negligence of the cemetery.

 (I) Right to Re-Survey: The cemetery has the right at any time to re-survey, enlarge, diminish, re-plot, change or remove plantings, grade, close pathways or roads, alter in shape or size, or otherwise change all or any part of the cemetery, subject to the approval of the appropriate authorities.

-(A) "Cemetery" means: St. John's Cemetery located part of the east half of Lot 8 Concession 7, East of Hurontario Street, Town of Mono, County of Dufferin, Dufferin County Emergency #95334, being land set aside to be used for the interment of human remains.
+(A) “CEMETERY” means: St. John’s Cemetery located part of the east half of Lot 8 Concession 7, East of Hurontario Street, Town of Mono, County of Dufferin, Dufferin County Emergency #953334, being land set aside to be used for the interment of human remains.

-(B) "CEMETERY ACT" means the Funeral Burial & Cremation Act, 2002 and its regulations.
+(B) “THE ACT” means the Funeral, Burial and Cremation Services Act, 2002 and its regulations.